maksim1744/rviewer/README.md

 Every object except for `msg` has one more option `t=some_tag`.
 This adds a tag to an object.
 All tags will be shown in the right part of a screen and you can disable visibility of objects with certain tag.

 ## Build
 Download cargo from [official website](https://doc.rust-lang.org/cargo/getting-started/installation.html), clone this repo and call `cd rviewer` and `cargo build --release`.
 All files in `target` repository can be deleted after build, except for `rviewer.exe`.
+If you use Linux, you may be interested in reading [requirements](https://github.com/linebender/druid#linux) for graphics library.

 ## Usage
 Either `rviewer.exe < file.txt` or just `rviewer.exe file.txt`.